 - Help to improve and scale existing efforts to ensure that rural communities have access to excellent schools and educators.

 A Rural Education Support Network will serve a coordinating role, dedicating its efforts to distributing instructional staff or equipment to districts as needed, and where agreed to by the districts involved.
-Unlike comprehensive support networks, Rural Education Support Networks will not levy taxpayers, nor will they entail physical buildings to which students would be transported.
+Unlike comprehensive service agencies, Rural Education Support Networks will not levy taxpayers, nor will they entail physical buildings to which students would be transported.
 It would not create another layer of bureaucracy, only responding to the greatest needs of the districts they serve with a lean staff.

 After the 2017 legislative session, a rural education workgroup was convened to make recommendations for improving rural education, including ideas for 2018 legislative action.
 SDE will be working with the recommendations of this group to keep advocating for education in rural Idaho.